Fay Parr Papers

 Scope and Contents

-Family papers and a collection of Williamsburg ephemera and memorabilia of Fay Parr.
-Includes family photograph albums, press photographs of Williamsburg residents and buildings, newspaper clippings of events and people in Williamsburg, Virginia and publications from Williamsburg and other places.
+The collection contains papers documenting the lives of the Fay Parr family.
+The collection also includes Williamsburg ephemera and memorabilia.
+Other materials contained in the collection includes family photograph albums, press photographs of Williamsburg residents as well as buildings, newspaper clippings of events in Williamsburg, Virginia as well as publications from Williamsburg and other places.

 Dates